• Ross Edwards

 Programme Note

-Conceived as a response to our present-day ecological crisis and also inspired by Claudio Monteverdi’s wonderful Vespero della Beata Vergine (1610), Vespers for Mother Earth abounds with symbols of day and night ranging from the manifest to the subliminal.
-It may be seen as either a swansong for humankind, or the hope of a new beginning – the renewal of an eternal cycle which restores the feminine (night) principle after an often devastating ascendancy of the masculine (day).
+Having always been strongly influenced by the sounds of Nature, I conceived the new work as a response to our present-day ecological crisis, as well as Claudio Monteverdi’s Vespro della Beata Vergine (1610), Vespers for the Blessed Virgin.
+Full of symbols of the day and night, ranging from the manifest to the subliminal, it may be seen as a swansong for humankind or the hope of a new beginning – the renewal of an eternal cycle which would restore the feminine (night) principle after an often devastating ascendancy of the masculine (day).

 1. To Invoke the Morning.
 A shaman with a bamboo flute (shakuhachi) ceremoniously breathes light and life into the void of night in a solo which loosely parodies the sacred meditational music (hokyoku) performed by Zen monks in their quest for enlightenment.